diamirio/Endpoints/README.md

 `AnyClient` is the default implementation of the `Client` protocol and can be used as-is or as a starting point for your own dedicated client.

-You'll usually need to create your own dedicated client that implements the `Client` protocol and delegates the encoding of requests and parsing of responses to an `AnyClient` instance, as done here:
+You'll usually need to create your own dedicated client that implements the `Client` protocol and delegates the encoding of requests and parsing of responses to an `AnyClient` instance, as done here.

+**Note:** All `Client` types must conform to `Sendable`.
+Use structs with sendable properties to ensure thread-safety:

 ```swift
 struct GiphyClient: Client {